IcaliaLabs/dojo/ruby-training/week_one/README.md

 * [07 - Feel the heat](07)
 * [08 - Hear the engine](08)

+## Setting Up

+Before we jump into Ruby, we must first set up our environment.
+In order to be able to

 ## Things to keep in mind about Ruby

 * It is an interpreted programming language
-* It is not highly typed
+* It is not strongly typed
 * It has an interactive console through the `irb` command
 * Its philosophy is to keep the developer **happy**
 * Everything in Ruby is an **object**